-Enter the qualified health plan expenses allocable to qualified family leave wages for leave taken after March 31, 2021, and before October 1, 2021.
-This amount is also entered on Worksheet 3, Step 2, line 2h.
+Enter the qualified health plan expenses allocable to qualified family leave wages paid this quarter of 2022 for leave taken after March 31, 2021, and before October 1, 2021.
+This amount is also entered on Worksheet 2, Step 2, line 2h.